cybercdh/phishfinder/README.md

     python phishfinder.py

-Else, you can pass a list of URLs and also a logfile location of your choice to record which URLs were related to each kit found.
+Else, you can pass a list of URLs and specify the folder where you'd like to save results

-    python phishfinder.py --input urls.txt --logfile somelogfile.txt --output /phishing/kit/folder
+    python phishfinder.py --input urls.txt --output /phishing/kit/folder

 ## Example